 Run by School of Psychology

 This module builds upon the techniques for approaching research design and data analysis that you learned in Year 1.
 The module covers understanding data, psychometric properties of questionnaires and psychological measures; reliability and validity; correlation and regression and qualitative methods.
 The content of this module covers many of the core skills required in line with the BPS guidelines for an accredited degree and is a prerequisite for Research methods and statistics 4.
 Because this module focuses on advanced statistical techniques, students are expected to possess adequate knowledge of the concepts covered in Year 1 research methods, as well as GCSE maths.
 This module will advance your skills and confidence when addressing research design and analysis, and is essential in preparing you for your Year 3 Dissertation.

-Introduction to module Questionnaire design –part 1 Questionnaire design –part 2 Correlation and Partial Correlation Regression I Regression II Qualitative I: What is it?
+Introduction to module & refresher of basic concepts Questionnaire design –part 1 Questionnaire design –part 2 Correlation and Partial Correlation Regression I Regression II Qualitative I: What is it?
 Qualitative II: How to collect it?
 Qualitative III: How to analyse it?
 Exam revision and guidance on writing your Research Report

 • Adequate answer to the question, largely based on lecture material and basic readings • No substantial development of arguments • Well organised and structured